Brcrwilliams/brcrwilliams.github.io/_posts/2017-07-19-same-origin-request-forgery.md

 Custom request headers, non-basic content types, and non-basic request methods are all protected by [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 The "Simple Requests" section of the linked document details the type of requests that are allowed to be sent cross-origin without triggering CORS.
 If you use a non-basic method or header, then your browser must send a pre-flighted OPTIONS request to check if it is allowed to send the request (You can allow sites to circumvent CORS with the Access-Control-Allow-Origin header).
 [This write-up](https://github.com/dxa4481/CORS) from a couple weeks ago talks about how CORS protections aren't always reliable.
 Chromium had [a bug which was open for two years](https://bugs.chromium.org/p/chromium/issues/detail?id=490015) that enabled attackers to CSRF JSON content-types, and Chromium devs didn't understand why that was an issue.

-All of these methods except the CSRF token are flawed in that they can be circumvented by an attacker exploiting XSS.
+All of these methods can be circumvented by an attacker exploiting XSS.

 Here's an example attack scenario.
 Suppose that your application has two privilege levels: admins and users.
 Admins have the ability to grant users administrative privileges using an admin panel.
 The request to change a user's privilege level looks like this:
 ```